Dichosciadium: Habitat & Distribution

-Dichosciadium ranunculaceum is native alpine herb only found throughout south-east Australia from Mt Kosciusko to the mountains in western Tasmania.
+Dichosciadium ranunculaceum is native alpine herb only found throughout south-east Australia from Mount Kosciuszko to the mountains in western Tasmania.
 It has a life span of at least 3 years that returns to grow yearly when the ideal climate condition starts.
 Dichosciadium ranunculaceum is commonly found at an elevation of 1800-2200m above sea level.

 History and phylogenetic relationships

 The Azorella clade is a sister group to Bowlesia.
 Dichosciadium ranunculaceum had to be placed in the Azorella clade due to the lack in hollow fruits commonly found in the subtribe Bowlesiinae.
 Plants in the Azorella clade has mat-forming habits similar to Dichosciadium ranunculaceum.
 They exhibit an intricate pattern of relationships in the plastid phylogeny.
 All species within the Azorelloideae subfamily is grouped based on the presence of a woody endocarp, the absence of vittae, and distinct oil ducts.
 They consist of plants across Australia and South America.
-The name Dichosciadium ranunculaceum comes from Rānunculus which is Latin for frog.
+The name Dichosciadium ranunculaceum comes from rānunculus which is Latin for little frog.
 It refers to plants preferring marsh habitats, similar to a frog’s habitat.